 |7) Elective deferrals weren't limited to the amounts under IRC Section 402(g) for the calendar year and excess deferrals weren't distributed.||Inspect deferral amounts for plan participants to ensure that the employee hasn't exceeded the limits.||Distribute excess deferrals.||Work with plan administrators to ensure that they have sufficient payroll information to verify the deferral limitations of IRC Section 402(g) were satisfied.|

-Internal Revenue Code Section 402(g) places a limit on the amount of elective deferrals a plan participant may exclude from taxable income each calendar year.
+Internal Revenue Code Section 402(g) limits the amount of elective deferrals a plan participant may exclude from taxable income each calendar year.
 IRC Section 401(a)(30) provides that, for a plan to be qualified, it must provide that the amount of elective deferrals for each participant under all plans of the same employer not exceed the 402(g) limits.
 The limit on elective deferrals under Section 402(g) is:

-- This limit is subject to cost-of-living increases after 2013 (for prior years, refer to the cost-of–living adjustment table.)
+- This limit is subject to cost-of-living increases for later years (for prior years, refer to the cost-of–living adjustment table.)

 Limits on the amount of elective deferrals a plan participant may contribute to a SIMPLE 401(k) plan are different than those in a traditional or safe harbor 401(k) plan.

-- This limit is subject to cost-of-living increases after 2013.
+- This limit is subject to cost-of-living increases in later years.

 Catch-up contributions: A plan may permit participants age 50 or over at the end of the calendar year to make additional deferrals.
-These additional contributions are called catch-up contributions and aren't subject to the general limits that apply to 401(k) plans (see IRC section 414(v)).
+These additional contributions are called catch-up contributions and these aren't subject to the general limits that apply to 401(k) plans (see IRC Section 414(v)).
 An employer isn't required to provide for catch-up contributions.
-However, if your plan does allow catch-up contributions, you must allow all eligible participants to make catch-up contributions.
+However, if your plan allows catch-up contributions, you must allow all eligible participants to make catch-up contributions.

-- If an employee participates in a traditional or safe harbor 401(k) plan and is age 50 or older:
+- If an employee participates in a traditional or safe harbor 401(k) plan and is age 50 or older, the elective deferral limit increases by $5,500 in 2014.

-- If an employee participates in a SIMPLE 401(k) plan and is age 50 or older:
+- If an employee participates in a SIMPLE 401(k) plan and is age 50 or older, the elective deferral limit increases by $2,500 in 2014.

-- These limits are subject to cost-of-living increases after 2013.
+- These limits are subject to cost-of-living increases in later years.

-- The catch-up contribution for a year cannot exceed the lesser of:
+- The catch-up contribution for a year can't exceed the lesser of:

 - The catch-up contribution limit, or